 There are a lot of fun Halloween things for kids to do in October — especially on Halloween night.
 Kids love to dress up and go trick-or-treating.

-Parents have fun too.
-They love seeing their little ones in costume and safely watch over them as they go door to door.
-And adults enjoy Halloween costume parties, as well.
+Parents have fun too — they love seeing their little ones in costume and safely watch over them as they go door to door.
+Of course, adults enjoy Halloween costume parties, as well.

 But what about your dog?
 How much fun is Halloween for dogs?